camunda/camunda-docs-manual/content/user-guide/model-api/fluent-builder-api.md

 * end event
 * subprocess

-## Create a process with the fluent builder API
+# Create a Process with the Fluent Builder API

 To create a empty model instance with a new process the method `Bpmn.createProcess()` is used.
 After this you can add as many tasks and gateways as you like.
 At the end you must call `done()` to return the generated